How do you find the best Graphic Designer for your Project?

 c.
 Enhance Your Social Media Presence

 Most young job seekers do not go further than social media.
-According to research by Glassdoor, 86% of the younger generation job seekers prefer using social media.
+According to research by Glassdoor, 86% of the younger generation of job seekers prefer using social media.

-If you want to know which social media sites graphic designers use, determine who the clients are first.
+To know which social media sites graphic designers use, determine who the clients are first.

 For instance, photographers are most likely on Instagram.

 However, the general trend is that most professionals tend to use LinkedIn, so you might want to make a stop there.